7 things you MUST know about wrongful death lawsuits in Wisconsin

 Losing a family member is never easy, especially in cases where negligence is involved.
 If your loved has been killed in a fatal accident caused by negligence you may have the right to file a wrongful death claim.

-A wrongful death is defined as any fatality caused by another party’s actions or negligence.
-It may include examples such as motor vehicle accident, bicycle accidents caused by another driver, dangerous roadway or defective vehicles, medical malpractice, motorcycle crashes, animal bites and abuse.
+Wrongful death acts can include examples such as motor vehicle accidents, bicycle accidents caused by another driver, dangerous roadway or defective vehicles, workplace accidents, medical malpractice, motorcycle crashes, animal bites and abuse, including nursing home abuse & neglect.
 If you have a loved one who has died to due to negligence and are eligible to file a suit, here's everything you need to know before making a claim.

 1. Who is eligible to sue for a wrongful death